Security Practices

 10. Compliance & Privacy

 We align with privacy principles and provide tools for data export/deletion to support GDPR-style rights.
-Formal certifications, where applicable, will be communicated to Customers.
+Formal certifications, where applicable, will be communicated to Customers in India.

 11. Shared Responsibility